 I had seen him many times before for other consulting never knowing that his heart was in so much turmoil.
 He never said a word about how uneasy he was about the direction he had chosen for his career.

 He was only 25 years old and single, he has his bright future ahead of him and his education behind him.
-Correction…his expensive education behind him.
+Correction… his expensive education behind him.

 Afraid to change careers – what will they think of me?

-After probing and gaining new perspective as to what he was feeling and learning how he got to this point, I was able to begin coaching him.
 You see, he was feeling a calling in a different direction.
 He saw what he called “crimes” playing out in the education industry that he was appalled by and wanted so desperately to play a different role and make lasting, positive changes.
 To do this, he needed to grow.

 These where the questions that he was grappling with.